imacInfo/CountryFlag-Android/README.md

 # CountryFlag-Android

-Provides the flag drawable for 200+ countries by country code. (i.e. "us", "uk")
+Provides the flag drawable for 200+ countries by country code. (i.e. "ad", "ae")

 - Gradle